mrdimejisam/Adventure-Works/README.md

 RETURNS with 1079 rows and 3 columns
 Data Transformation/Cleaning:
 Data was efficiently cleaned and transformed with the Power Query Editor of Power BI.<img width="948" alt="QUERY EDITOR PRODUCT LOOKUP" src="https://github.com/mrdimejisam/Adventure-Works/assets/111657348/490c5e33-741c-4117-8166-5281609d17ab">

 Some of the applied steps included

 Making first row as headers in the Product Lookup table.
-Add new column from the ProductSKU, then extract using delimeters to Add new column, then rename column to SKU Type
+Add new column from the ProductSKU, then extract using delimeters to Add new column, then rename column to SKU Type Change datatype

-DAX CALCULATED COLUMNS
+## DAX CALCULATED COLUMNS

 Calculated column refer to entire table and were used to generate values for each row.
-Analytical transformation of the 'order table'; To have an idea of how long it takes on average for orders to be dilevered, [delivery days] need to be calculated.
-Using "custom columns", delivery days = [shipped date] - [order date] created new column for year of order date and named: [Order Year] ADDING conditional column to the 'Returns Table' to assign a numeric value to the Return response of YES and NO. If YES, then 1, else 0.
-Return Orders = IF(Returns[Returned] = "Yes", 1, 0)

 Datatype then chnged from 'TEXT' TO 'WHOLE NUMBER'.

-CREATING DAX MEASURES
+## CREATING DAX MEASURES

 Measures evaluate based on filter context, which means they recalculate when the fields or filters around them change.
 Measures aren't visible within tavles; they can only be "seen" within a visualization.
 Below are the measures I have created

-DATA MODELLING
+## DATA MODELLING

 Power BI automatically connected related tables resulting in a star schema model.
 The 'Order' table is the fact table of the model.
 The remaining two dimension tables; 'Return' table and 'People' table are connected to the 'Order' table via the common columns: 'order ID' and Region respectively.

-Data Analysis and Visuals
+## Data Analysis and Visuals

 From the dashboard, it is observed that it takes 4 days on average to deliver each product on every order.